gluonhq/maps/README.md

 ## Build

-The project can be build using the gradle command:
+The project can be build using the following command:

 ```
-./gradlew build
+./mvnw verify
 ```

 Build and install the jar to local maven repository:

 ```
-./gradlew publishToMavenLocal
+./mvnw install
 ```

 ## Sample

-A [sample](https://github.com/gluonhq/maps/tree/master/samples/mobile) is provided in the repository to get started with the library.
+A [sample](https://github.com/gluonhq/maps/tree/master/samples/) is provided in the repository to get started with the library.

 To run the sample:

 ```
-./gradlew run
+./mvnw javafx:run -f samples
 ```

 ## Contribution